After reading our blog article, please feel free to leave a message below in the comments area.

 One of the greatest benefits of utilizing a Lean Six Sigma process is the impact that it has on revenue growth.
 It gives businesses the ability to do more with less.
 Costs go down as a result of removing “Waste” from a process.
 Waste, simply put, is any activity within a process that isn’t required to manufacture a product or provide a service.

-5 phases (DMAIC) of the Six Sigma Process:
+What is DMAIC Methodology of the Six Sigma Process:

 1. Define the goals of the improvement activity.
 The most important goals are obtained from customers.
 At the top level the goals will be the strategic objectives of the organization, such as greater customer loyalty, a higher ROI or increased market share, or greater employee satisfaction.
 At the operations level, a goal might be to increase the throughput of a production department.
 At the project level goals might be to reduce the defect level and increase throughput for a particular process.
 Obtain goals from direct communication with customers, shareholders, and employees.